If you see outdated content please navigate to the page footer and click "Report an issue on GitHub".

 Opening tickets to the Infra team

-- Interested to join the Infrastructure Team ?
+- Interested in joining the Infrastructure Team ?
 Click here

-The main thing is, come communicate with us if you have any questions, are interested in learning more, or what to participate in supporting oVirt infrastructure.
+The main thing is to communicate with us if you have any questions, are interested in learning more, or want to participate in supporting oVirt infrastructure.

-- The Infra team generally follows the principle that if it didn't get discussed on the mailing list,@ovirt.org/ it didn't really happen.
+- The Infra team generally follows the principle that if it wasn’t discussed on the mailing list it didn’t really happen.

 - This means all important or broad-reaching decisions are discussed and decided on the mailing list.